smba/gsnoop/README.md

 # A Framework for Group-based Screening
 ![Run Tests](https://github.com/smba/gsnoop/actions/workflows/test.yml/badge.svg) ![with-coffee](https://img.shields.io/badge/made%20with-%E2%98%95%EF%B8%8F%20coffee-yellow.svg)

 A framework for testing group-based screening strategies for _feature selection_ or _dimensionality reduction_ of large parameter spaces.
 The methods provided aim at identifying input features (e.g., software configuration options) associated with variation in a dependent variable (e.g., software performance).
 To elicit variation due to higher-order interactions (effects due to combinations of parameters), we analyze the difference of each pair of observations instead of the training set of obeservations directly.
-We provide two realizations of group-based screening, a step-wise _variance decomposition_, and a _solving-approach_, conceiving feature selection as a minimal [hitting set problem](https://en.wikipedia.org/wiki/Set_cover_problem#Hitting_set_formulation).
+We provide two realizations of group-based screening, a step-wise _variance decomposition_, and a _solving-approach_, conceiving feature selection as the minimal hitting set problem.

 ## Description